 I have a wealth of knowledge and experience of working with people who have dementia and with their families and friends.

-I have a particular interest in working with adults and children who have suffered from broken attachments.
+I have a particular interest in working with adults and children who have suffered from fragile or broken attachments.
 For some individuals, attachments are disrupted through a variety of circumstances such as loss, separation from a parent, hospital stays, neglect or an unavailable care giver.
 I work with individuals who are ready to grow, heal and repair the effects of broken attachments.

 “I am not perfect, but I am enough”